gmc-code/PC-microbit-micropython/docs/radio/radio_syntax.rst

-    Currently, it's equivalent to ``str(receive_bytes(), 'utf8')`` but with a check that the first three bytes are ``b'\x01\x00\x01'`` (to make it compatible with other platforms that may target the micro:bit).
+    Currently, it's equivalent to ``str(receive_bytes(), 'utf8')`` but with a check that the first three bytes are ``b'\x01\x00\x01'`` (to make it compatible with other platforms that may target the microbit).
 It strips the prepended bytes before converting to a string.

     A ``ValueError`` exception is raised if conversion to a string fails.